 As usual, the West had no idea how to react.
 The protests were cloaked in wrath so righteous, it dared not be criticised.
 Far easier to criticise the target of the wrath, as western countries did in the past, blaming Salman Rushdie or the Danish cartoons for antagonising Muslims, not the protesters themselves for their over-the-top response or their leaders for their cynical manipulations.
 It is easier to retreat into pious homilies that attack the proximate rather than political causes.
-Then US president George HW Bush refused to condemn the fatwa on Salman Rushdie with a non-committal “no American interests are involved” while the British deplored his fight with a great religion.
+US president George HW Bush refused to condemn the fatwa on Salman Rushdie with a non-committal “no American interests are involved” while the British deplored his fight with a great religion.

 Under an assumed name of Sam Bacile, Nakoula pretended he was making a “historical desert drama” called Desert Warriors.
 His lead character was Master George, a philanderer and husband of multiple wives, one as young as seven.
 The references to Mohammed and Islam were thrown in later in the absurdly bad editing process.
 When one of the cast rang Bacile/Nakoula to talk about his deception, he replied, “I’m tired of radical Islamists killing each other.
 Let other actors know it’s not their fault.”

-But there is no crime in his film, except against taste.
+There is no crime in his film, except against taste.
 It was not as the White House said “reprehensible and disgusting” but the response was.
 Bad films don’t kill people, people kill people.
 No one wants to take to side of a convicted fraudster who has deceived his crew and set out to deliberately offend with a ham-fisted film.
 But that is what we must do.

 It makes it harder to get criticism into the public domain while doing nothing to address the root cause of the hatred.
-And it is the thin edge of the wedge.
+It is the thin edge of the wedge.
 There are more serious works than Nakoula’s at stake.
-Only this week, British television canned a serious historical program that casts doubt on the authenticity of Muslim traditions.
-Filmmaker Tom Holland said his Islam: The Untold Story was a “a legitimate subject of historical inquiry”.
+This week, British television canned a serious historical program that casts doubt on the authenticity of Muslim traditions.
+Filmmaker Tom Holland said his “Islam: The Untold Story” was a legitimate subject of historical inquiry.
 But it was cancelled on “security advice”.
 British audiences should slam Channel Four’s cowardice and demand they show it.
 This is not war of civilisations, it is test of strength.
 We must stand up for free speech.
 Unless we are happy for western countries to imitate the Saudis, those who demand beheading need to be disarmed.